College scholarships for high school seniors

 -

-Must attend a two-year or four-year Oregon college or university in the Fall of 2024.
+Be attending a two-year or four-year Oregon college or university in the Fall of 2025.

 Article: Scholarship award displacement could reduce your student aid